 When most travel rewards cards have annual fees of $95, paying $130 for the Chase Sapphire Reserve in order to get 3X points on travel and restaurants is a fantastic deal.

 *Terms apply – Learn how to apply online.

 Citi Double Cash

 The best cash back credit card

-I love the simplicity of this card.
+I love the simplicity of the Citi Double Cash card.
 2% cash back, no nonsense.
 Get your first 1% cash back when you spend, get another 1% when you pay down the charge.
 There’s no cash back limits and no annual fee either.